Kiyoshi364/websemantica/docs/main.typ

 and
 some tests cases for both.
 All the code is available
-at the repository:
+at the repository
 #repo.

 The reference implementation resides in the file `semweb_unord_lists.pl`.
-We implemented the reference library using some list builtins and predicates from `library(reif)`~#cite(<indexingdif>).
+We implemented the reference library using an unordered list for the graph representation, some list builtins and predicates from `library(reif)`~#cite(<indexingdif>).
-The implementation is straight forward, because of this, we will not talk about it any further.
+The implementation is straight forward, because of this, we will not discuss its implementation.

 == Turtle Parser